UNT John S Gossett Memorial High School Tournament

 I dislike unclear spreading.

-I dislike messy debates with little work done to resolve them.
+I dislike messy debates with no work done to resolve them.

-I dislike when people go "my time will start in 3, 2, 1."
+I dislike when people say "my time will start in 3, 2, 1."

-I dislike when people ask if they can take prep, I don't care just tell me that you're taking it.
+I dislike when people ask if they can take prep, it's your prep time, I don't care just tell me you're taking it.

 How has Holden voted?

-Across all of my time as a judge, I have judged 491 debate rounds.
-Of those, I have voted aff approximately 54.58% of the time.
+Since I started judging in 2020, I have judged exactly 706 debate rounds.
+Of those, I have voted aff exactly 52% of the time.

-I have been apart of 117 panels, of those I have sat exactly 11 times.
+I have been a part of 208 panels, where I have sat exactly 12.5% of the time.

 What will Holden never vote on?